Huge price rises on the way

 BT might not be the cheapest telecoms company, but it is the UK’s biggest provider and many customers like the security that comes with a well-established brand.

-That doesn't mean existing customers have to simply put up with price hikes though – you can haggle their way to a cheaper deal.
+That doesn't mean existing customers have to simply put up with price hikes though – you can haggle your way to a cheaper deal.

 All you have to do is call 0800 783 1401.

 This is the number you call to cancel services but what will actually happen is that you’ll be put through to a 'retentions' call centre, where the person on the other end will have the power to offer you an unpublicised deal.

-It as good as says this on the BT website: “Before you cancel we need to speak to you to confirm some details and discuss alternative options available.”
+It implies this on the BT website when it says: 'Before you cancel, we need to speak to you to confirm some details and discuss alternative options available.'

 It’s best to call when your contract is about to end, or has already done so.